tathagata1805/Bookmarker/README.md

 # Bookmarker LocalStorage App

 Simple application for bookmarking webistes.
-This app goes along with the "Learn JavaScript By Building A Bookmarking App" tutorial.
+This website has been made using simple HTML, CSS and JavaScript and its easy to use for its minimalistic UI.
 It uses localStorage for storing bookmarks

 ### Version
 1.0.0